Kevin Mmahat

-Kevin Paul Mmahat (Mama-Hat) (born November 9, 1964) is a former Major League Baseball (MLB) pitcher.
+Kevin Paul Mmahat (Mama-Hat) (born November 9, 1964) is an American former Major League Baseball (MLB) pitcher.

 Biography

 Mmahat was born in Memphis, Tennessee and graduated from Tulane University, where he pitched for the Tulane Green Wave baseball team.
-He was drafted by the Texas Rangers in the 31st round of the 1987 Major League Baseball Draft, and was traded to the New York Yankees a year later.
+He was drafted by the Texas Rangers in the 31st round of the 1987 Major League Baseball draft, and was traded to the New York Yankees a year later.

 Mmahat made his MLB debut on September 9, 1989 and played in his final MLB game on October 1, 1989.
 In his MLB career, Mmahat pitched 7 2/3 innings and attained an ERA of 12.91.

 Personal life

 He is married to the former Gina Tedesco with whom he has three children.

 He owns and operates an exterior coating company called Mid South Coatings in New Orleans, Louisiana.